-Ways To Compensate For Lack of Social Life
+Ways To Compensate For Lack Of Social Life

-1. Make space for time-off in your schedule
+1. Make space for time off in your schedule

-With an irregular working timetable, you often forget to mark time-off for friends and family.
+With an irregular working timetable, you often forget to mark time off for friends and family.
 Try bringing regularity in your working schedule.
 Since, as a freelancer, you have various roles and responsibilities.

-Moreover, you might not always want to refer to the timetable when wanting to see people, make sure to allocate a specific time period for the same.
+Moreover, you might not always want to refer to the timetable when wanting to see people, so make sure to allocate a specific time period for the same.

 Honestly, once you get busy with work, time will pass away quickly.
-Taking a step and making sure that every week you dedicate one day to meet friends, or having Friday night dinner with family, will help you stick to your commitment.
+Taking a step and making sure that every week you dedicate one day to meeting friends, or having Friday night dinner with family, will help you stick to your commitment.
 Otherwise, you will find yourself making lame excuses and procrastinating plans related to your social life.